JLovr/CPM68K-Floating-Point-Library/README.md

 spf is definded as long.
 That simplifies many of the type transition issues.
 Other types employed internally to the package are q2.30, q4.28 and q2.62.
 Those are employed for CORDIC algorithms (euler and trig).
 We also employ angle folding to minimize CORDIC error issues.
 For those looking to try contructing these yourself, keep in mind that you need to employ accumulators that contain twice as many bits as your desired result.
 Took me a long time to figure that out.

 The code in the initial release is messy, intentionally as it is a work in progress.
-I will address that eventually releasing a neatened up release, but I wanted to get this out so others could poke holes in it with a minimum effort.
+I will address that, eventually releasing a neatened up release, but I wanted to get this out so others could poke holes in it with a minimum effort.
 You will have to build the library from source.
 My version of CP/M68K won't allow me to use cpmtools to copy files back to my linux workstation.

 Instructions:  BY default we employ the M drive (for math) as our spflib repository.
 1. Build memory Drive: